UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team22-visuomotor-policy.md

 Together, these results suggest that the effectiveness of policy pretraining depends not only on dataset scale, but more critically on the alignment between the pretraining objective and downstream control tasks.
 While action-aware and task-aligned pretraining objectives show clear promise, future work must carefully consider domain gaps, finetuning strategies, and strong baseline comparisons to fully realize the benefits of pretraining in visuomotor learning.

-### Konstantin Section

-# CS 163 Project

-# Diffusion Policy
+## Diffusion Policy

-Diffusion Policy is new paradigm introduced in 2023 by [] et al [3].
+Diffusion Policy is new paradigm introduced in 2023 by Chi et al [3].
 It reframes visuomotor policy as a conditional diffusion process [3] over action sequences, conditioned on a short history of observations.
 By generating actions using iterative denoising, this new approach allows for more expressive multi-modal, high-dimensional manipulation, while improving temporal consistency in closed-loop control.
 In fact, the authors found that Diffusion Policy outperformed previous SoTA policies by 46.9% on average.

-## Problem formulation
+### Problem formulation

 Diffusion Policy is formulated as an offline visuomotor imitation learning problem.
 The goal is to learn a policy which maps camera observations to actions.